devMapute/devMapute.github.io/exer6/README.md

 1. Install Node.js and MongoDB Compass.
 2. Clone this repository.
 3. Run `npm install` to install dependencies.
-4. Start the server by running `npm start`.
+4. Start the server by running `node index.js`.
-5. Use a tool like Postman or make HTTP requests directly to interact with the endpoints.
+5. Make HTTP requests on the `request.js` to interact with the endpoints.

 ### Example Requests
 ```javascript